Vitols999/QMS-WIKI/DocRealtime.md

 Here, GPSBabel converts the GPX data of the input file to NMEA `GGA` sentences only and streams them to the [`nmeahandler.py`](Downloads/nmeahandler.py) script which carries out the described data update and forwards the updated data to the TCP server.
 Each NMEA data sentence is sent by GPSBabel after a 3 seconds pause. `Ncat` is used in the example as TCP server.
 The next image shows the result of such a procedure in QMS.

-NMEA `GGA` sentences have only a time but no date information.
+NMEA `GGA` sentences have only time but no date information.
 The timestamp displayed in the realtime window is composed of the date of the replay and the UTC time of recording!

 ![GPX replay](images/DocAdv/RealtimeReplay.png)